 John is an author, accomplished guide, and educator with a long history of advocacy for rivers in the Southwest.
 John has served on the boards of Colorado Plateau River Guides, Headwaters Institute and Canyonlands Field Institute among others.
 He has authored numerous articles on regional geology and history and with two co-authors, has written a book called Cataract Canyon: A Human and Environmental History of the Rivers in Canyonlands.
 Frequently quoted by the press, he currently monitors watershed and energy issues such as proposed tar sands project for the Book Cliffs.

 Karla Vander Zanden

-Karla Vander Zanden, is helped to co-found CFI in 1984 and serves as current Executive Director.
-She holds a masters degree in Natural Resources from Utah State University She first came to the area to work as a ranger with the BLM at Westwater Ranger Station and has been re-connecting with the Cisco desert and Bookcliffs through private exploration and research.
+Karla Vander Zanden helped to co-found CFI in 1984 and serves as current Executive Director.
+She holds a masters degree in Natural Resources from Utah State University.
+She first came to the area to work as a ranger with the BLM at Westwater Ranger Station and has been re-connecting with the Cisco desert and Bookcliffs through private exploration and research.

 Participate in discussions on rock art conservation and management for panels affected by natural causes.
 Threats from water, dust, salts and vandalism will be addressed.
 Lifeways and economies over time will be discussed including native, and more recent ranching, railroad and energy exploration.

 This trip will include three nights of vehicle assisted camping.